mdato/mdato/README.md

 * 🌍  I am currently based in Argentina.
 * 🖥️  See my portfolio at [BACode by Marcelo Dato](https://bacode.com.ar)
 * 🚀  I am actually working for some language schools, adapting the LingBodie app.
+[Project LingBodie ( 4 apps to learn languages )](https://bacode.com.ar).
 In addition to the development of websites.
-[Project LingBodie ( 4 apps to learn languages )](https://bacode.com.ar)
 * ⚡  I would like to be part of a company (as Front-End or Back-End), where I can work in a team, using reusable components and agile methodologies.

 ### Skills